 There are plenty of areas of natural beauty.
 Klarälven itself, with its imposing meanders, naturally constitutes a significant part of the landscape.
 To get a fantastic view of the valley, you can go up to the top of the hill Branäsberget, approximately 45 km north of Klarälvens Camping.
 You can get to the top by road or using the hiking path.

 The small chocolate manufactory Naturpralinen produces tasty, handmade pralines of best raw materials, completely without preservatives or artificial colours.
 The berries are from Värmland and in most cases picked in the surroundings by the owner of Naturpralinen.
 The chocolate is form Valrhona in France.
 Visit the factory in Sysslebäck, about 40 minutes by car from Klarälvens Camping.
-In summertime Naturpralinen even opens a café with homemade ice-cream.
+In summertime Naturpralinen even opens a café with fantastic homemade ice-cream.
 For business hours please check: www.naturpralinen.se.